HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 Note: If your T or V equations start with a minus sign you have to use `(-)` istead of `-` on "the first minus"

+## Generalized forces from external forces
+After calling `genforce()`:
+- You are asked to enter number of generalized coordinates, for instance 2.
+- You are asked to enter number of external forces, for instance 2.
+- For every force you are asked to enter:
+  - Attack point, i.e. the position of the force, often a function of gen. coords. (g1,g2..).
+Must be entered as a matrix, for instance
+    `[[g1][l*sin(g2)][4]]`.
+  - The force vector, as row vector for instance: `[-Fd,0,0]`

+Note: If some of you vector or matrix elements start with a minus sign you have to use `(-)` istead of `-` on "the first minus"
+Note: Doesnt work for torques, but they are often a generalized force out-of-the-box anyways.

 ## Stability function for numeric solver from butcher tableau
 `stabil(a,b,n)` returns the stability function for a given a-matrix, b-vector and dimension n from a butcher tableau. b has to be a column vector.